Are You Investing in Value-Driven Change?

 Why would you invest in revenue management?
 Imagine your company is under economic pressure and the panic button is on.
 You’re surrounded by innovators who believe in you and in value.
 After all, you were hired because you did a great job somewhere else, and your company needs you as a change agent…

 Earlier this month, the Syncron team touched down in Chicago for the 29th Annual Spring Pricing Workshops & Conference at the Loews Chicago O’Hare Hotel.
-Hosted by the Professional Pricing Society (PPS), the conference is focused on bringing pricing’s foremost thought-leaders together for events, workshops and online courses to facilitate ongoing learning, networking, and shared experiences.
+Hosted by the Professional Pricing Society (PPS), the conference is focused on bringing pricing’s foremost thought-leaders together for events, pricing strategies, value integration, workshops and online courses to facilitate ongoing learning, networking, and shared experiences.